-• Making the NATO Response Force (NRF) more responsive and capable.
+- Making the NATO Response Force (NRF) more responsive and capable.

-The NRF will be roughly doubled from the current level of 13,000 troops, depending on the task it is needed for.
-This will include land, sea, air and special forces components.
+The NRF will be increased to up to 40,000 forces, depending on the task it is needed for.
+This is more than double from the current level of 13,000 troops.
+The enhanced NRF will include land, sea, air and special forces presence.

-At the same time, a new quick-reaction "Spearhead Force" (Very High Readiness Joint Task Force, or VJTF) of around 5,000 ground troops supported by air, maritime and special forces will be created.
-Their lead elements will be able to start deploying in just 48 hours.

-The Spearhead and NRF forces will be based in their home countries, but be able to deploy from there to wherever they are needed for exercises or crisis response.
-Leadership and membership of the VJTF and NRF will rotate on an annual basis.
-Germany, the Netherlands and Norway have already established an interim Spearhead force, while the full force is scheduled to stand up in 2016.
-Six Allies - France, Germany, Italy, Poland, Spain and the United Kingdom - have already offered to serve as lead nations.

-- Enhancing NATO's Standing Naval Forces with more ships and more types of ships. - Establishing multinational NATO command and control posts on the territories of the eastern Allies (Bulgaria, Estonia, Latvia, Lithuania, Poland, and Romania), manned on a rotational basis.
-These NATO Force Integration Units (NFIUs) would be staffed by national and NATO specialists.
-Their task would be to improve cooperation and coordination between NATO and national forces, and prepare and support exercises and any deployments needed. - Raising the readiness and capabilities of the Headquarters Multinational Corps Northeast in Szczecin in Poland and enhancing its role as a hub for regional cooperation. - Pre-positioning military supplies on the territory of eastern Allies. - Improving NATO's ability to reinforce its eastern Allies through preparation of national infrastructure, such as airfields and ports. - Updating defence plans for Eastern Europe.
+At the same time, a new quick-reaction "Spearhead Force" (Very High Readiness Joint Task Force, or VJTF) of around 5,000 ground troops is now up and running.
+Lead elements are able to start deploying in just two to three days.
+In June 2015, the Spearhead Force had its first deployment exercise: Noble Jump in Poland.
+It will be tested again during Exercise Trident Juncture 2015 before it is fully operational next year.
+The exercise will also certify the NRF Headquarters for 2016: Joint Force Command Brunssum. - The Spearhead and NRF forces will be based in their home countries, but will be able to deploy from there to wherever they are needed for exercises or crisis response.
+Leadership and composition of the Spearhead Force (or VJTF Very High Readiness Joint Task Force) and NRF will rotate on an annual basis.
+In 2016, when the Spearhead force is fully operational, it will be led by Spain. - France, Germany, Italy, Poland, Turkey and the United Kingdom have already offered to serve as lead nations in the following years. - Establishing small multinational NATO headquarters or "NATO Force Integration Units" NFIUs on the territories of eastern Allies (Bulgaria, Estonia, Latvia, Lithuania, Poland, and Romania). - These NATO Force Integration Units (NFIUs) were inaugurated in September 2015. - They will be staffed by about 40 national and NATO specialists.
+Their task is to improve cooperation and coordination between NATO and national forces, and prepare and support exercises and any deployments needed. - Two more NFIUs will be set up in Hungary and Slovakia. - Raising the readiness and capabilities of the Multinational Corps Northeast Headquarters in Szczecin, Poland and enhancing its role as a hub for regional cooperation. - Establishing a new deployable multinational headquarters for the Southeast in Romania. - Pre-positioning military supplies on the territory of eastern Allies. - Improving NATO's ability to reinforce its eastern Allies through preparation of national infrastructure, such as airfields and ports. - Setting up a new standing Joint Logistic Support Group Headquarters, to support deployed forces. - Developing a new concept of advance defence planning. - Faster political and military decision-making.
+This includes giving NATO's Supreme Allied Commander Europe (SACEUR) the authority to prepare troops immediately when Allies decide this is needed.

-Public Diplomacy Division (PDD) - Press & Media Section - Media Operations Centre (MOC) Tel.: +32(0)2 707 1010/1002 E-mail: mailbox.moc@hq.nato.int www.nato.int
+Public Diplomacy Division (PDD) - Press & Media Section - Media Operations Centre (MOC) Tel.: +32(0)2 707 1010/1002 www.nato.int

+E-mail: mailbox.moc@hq.nato.int